Search Railroad Sites For:

 Area: A IC2: 207, 71

-Map: Fr 38 J 1 Topographic Map
+Map: Fr 38 J 1 Topographic Maps

 Note the disused shorter stone bridge supports; those had been used by standard Bollman-style bridges.
-Until discovery of this photo in 2003, it had been thought the Bollman bridge had survived until replaced (around 1920?) by the bridge which still graces this location today.
+Until discovery of this photo in 2003, it had been thought the Bollman bridge had survived until replaced (around 1920?) by the bridge that still graces this location today.

 Instead, the bridge seen here chronologically follows the Bollman design and precedes the current.
 If you compare this photo with the modern one, you'll note the modern one shows more stone supports have been added, ostensibly to support heavier loads.